 The reviews of these permit applications are often coordinated with other DEP Programs including, but not limited to, Clean Water (NPDES Permitting for Discharges from Hydrostatic Testing), Air Quality (Air Quality Permitting), Solid Waste Management, Oil and Gas Management, and Bureau of Mining Programs.
 DEP may also coordinate the review of these permits with other agencies such as County Conservation Districts, the PA Fish and Boat Commission, the PA Game Commission, the PA Department of Conservation and Natural Resources, the PA Department of Agriculture, the PA Historic and Museum Commission, the U.S. Army Corps of Engineers, the U.S. Fish and Wildlife Service and the River Basin Commissions.
 Please note that this is not an all-inclusive list of agencies and the type of activity associated with the project will dictate the agencies that will be involved.

 DEP’s authority is limited regarding pipeline projects.
 For instance, DEP’s authority does not cover determination of the overall pipeline route, pipeline safety, or property rights such as eminent domain.
 Those issues may fall under the jurisdiction of other agencies such as the Federal Energy Regulatory Commission (FERC), the Pipeline Hazardous Materials Safety Administration (PHMSA) or the Pennsylvania Public Utility Commission (PUC).

 information sheet (PDF) provides a summary of the project.

 State Water Quality Certification

-On March 24, 2020, DEP sent the following completeness letter to the Applicant for its state water quality certification.
+On July 10, 2020, DEP sent a technical deficiency letter to the Applicant for its state water quality certification.

 On February 24, 2020, DEP received the following additional response to the state water quality certification incompleteness review letter.